Golem642/CtrRGBPATTY/README.md

 - Q : When will \[insert feature\] will be available ?
  - A : This project is mainly for fun and training, so i will implement features when i feel like it

+- Q : What does the two unknown patterns do ?
+ - A : I found out that the "Unknown" patterns triggers when your console boots or exits sleep mode, it can make up for some pretty cool transitions for when you open the lid.
+As for the second friend notification type, it's probably for when someone plays a game you can join using the friend list, still unsure thought.

 # Building
 After some researches i determined that this is made for devkitpro for Windows.
 I don't know how CPunch managed to make this work but i had to make a lot of changes.
 The compilation process is very weird but i didn't want to change anything to avoid breaking the currently "working" setup.